wangjunlem/msianspr-covid-faq/non-pca-my-to-sg.md

 You may want to download TraceTogether and/or SingPass, as well as the StayHome@SG app.

 If you are driving into, or passing through any districts/states with any form of MCO in effect, please apply for a movement permit using the form [here](https://www.rmp.gov.my/docs/default-source/Penerbitan/borang-permit-pergerakan-pkpb.pdf?sfvrsn=2) at the nearest police station.
 This applies to travellers departing from KLIA/KLIA2 as well.
-See: [Known Areas Affected By MCO](/appendix-mco)
+See: [Known Areas Affected By MCO][Appendix MCO]

 ## How long is the SHN going to be?